rytmis/bootcamp-wames-labs/02-client-application.md

 ## Wrapping it all up ##

 It's time to bring it all together.
 Before the project will compile, we will have to implement the upload button's click handler.
-Let's start by disabling the UI controls and getting the contents of the credential fields:
+Let's start by disabling the UI controls and getting the contents of the credential fields.
+Add another new method to MainWindow:

 ```CSharp
 private async void BeginUpload(object sender, RoutedEventArgs e) {